Pol Pot: Childhood: 1925–1941

 His family was of mixed Chinese and ethnic Khmer heritage, but did not speak Chinese and lived as though they were fully Khmer.
 His father Loth, who later took the name Saloth Phem, was a prosperous farmer who owned 9 ha of rice land and several draft cattle.
-Loth's house was one of the largest in the village and at transplanting and harvest time he hired poorer neighbors to carry out much of the agricultural labour.
+Loth's house was one of the largest in the village and at transplanting and harvest time he hired poorer neighbours to carry out much of the agricultural labour.
 Sâr's mother, Sok Nem, was locally respected as a pious Buddhist.
 Sâr was the eighth of nine children (two girls and seven boys), three of whom died young.
 They were raised as Theravada Buddhists, and on festivals travelled to the Kampong Thom monastery.
 Despite his family's relatively prosperous origins, in an interview with Yugoslav television in 1977, Pol Pot claimed that he was born into a "poor, peasant family".

 At the time, Cambodia was a monarchy but the French colonial regime held effective political control of the country.
 Sâr's family had connections to the Cambodian royalty: his cousin Meak was a consort of King Sisowath Monivong and later worked as a ballet teacher.
 When Sâr was six years old, he and an older brother were sent to live with Meak in Phnom Penh; informal adoptions by wealthier relatives were then common in Cambodia.
 In Phnom Penh, he spent 18 months as a novice monk in the city's Vat Botum Vaddei monastery, learning Buddhist teachings and to read and write the Khmer language.

 In summer 1935, Sâr went to live with his brother Suong and the latter's wife and child.
 That year, he began an education at a Roman Catholic primary school, the École Miche, with Meak paying the tuition fees.
 Most of his classmates were the children of French bureaucrats and Catholic Vietnamese.
 He became literate in French and familiar with Christianity.
 Sâr was not academically gifted and was held back two years, receiving his Certificat d'Etudes Primaires Complémentaires in 1943 at the age of 18.
 He continued to visit Meak at the king's palace, and it was there that he had some of his earliest sexual experiences with some of the king's concubines.